How Much Does Adoption Cost in Quebec? Fees, Subsidies, and Tax Credits

 What you will pay:

-There are no agency fees, no placement fees, and no government application fees for domestic public adoption.
+The supported planning range for public domestic adoption is $1,500 to $3,500, with other administrative costs varying by case.
 Families who are concerned about the cost of adoption often discover that the public DPJ path is genuinely accessible at a modest legal cost.

 The real cost of public adoption is not financial — it's time.
 Wait times for the psychosocial evaluation alone can run six to eighteen months depending on your region.